 Hawks in flight pose big challenges to aspiring bird photographers.
 Tricky lighting and erratic raptors often seem like they want nothing more than to avoid the camera.
 Josh Haas will share some of his favorite techniques for capturing inspiring images of hawks in flight and getting around tracking and focus issues.
 He will share his favorite spots for the best photo opportunities and tell how to prepare for your days of photographing hawks.

 “Banding the elusive Boreal Owl: The Hilliardton Marsh experience” by Bruce Murphy

 While Boreal Owl and Long-eared Owl banding has proven to be both exciting and compelling, many mysteries remain regarding these elusive owls.
 Bruce will explain their research results over 17 years, including the strong connection between owls of northeastern Ontario and northern Michigan.
 You will have to come to this talk to hear “owl about it!”

-This program embraces our symbiotic relationship with nature, specifically raptors, using nesting research collected by a professional photographer for the American Kestrel Partnership as an example.
+This program embraces our symbiotic relationship with nature, specifically raptors, using nesting research collected by a wildlife photographer for the American Kestrel Partnership as an example.
 Understanding raptor behavior helps us take better photos and better photos improve the science of understanding and protecting raptors.